-On February 28, 1999, PIA entered into an agreement with SPAR Group, a privately held affiliated group of companies to merge in a stock transaction.
-Under the agreement, PIA will issue approximately 12.3 million shares of PIA Common Stock to the stockholders of SPAR Group.
+On February 28, 1999, PIA entered into an agreement as amended on May 14, 1999, with SPAR Group, a privately held affiliated group of companies to merge in a stock transaction.
+Under the agreement, PIA will issue approximately 12.8 million shares of PIA Common Stock to the stockholders of SPAR Group.
 SPAR Group is a privately owned provider of retail marketing and sales services offering merchandising support, incentive and motivation marketing programs, information management, marketing research, data base marketing and promotional analysis and forecasting.
 The transaction will be accounted for as a reverse acquisition in which SPAR Group is deemed to be the accounting acquirer.
 SPAR Group has annual revenues of approximately \$75 million.
-After the merger, SPAR Group stockholders will own approximately 69% of PIA Common Stock.
-The transaction requires regulatory and stockholder approval and is expected to close in the second quarter of 1999.
+After the merger, SPAR Group stockholders will own approximately 70% of PIA Common Stock.
+The transaction requires regulatory and stockholder approval and is currently expected to close in the second quarter of 1999.